FranklandJack/2DPredPreyModel/README.md

 4. puma mortality rate
 5. diffusion rate for hares
 6. diffusion rate for pumas
-7. size of timestep
+7. size of time step
-8. the number of timesteps between output of plain .pnm file
+8. the number of time steps between output of plain .pnm file

-With each value seperated by a newline.
+With each value separated by a newline.

-The .dat file is provided as the only command line argument to the executible and **MUST** be of the format:
+The .dat file is provided as the only command line argument to the executable and **MUST** be of the format:

 number columns number rows
 X X X X X X X X ......
 X X X X